 Return of a Value

-As we said, a function can return a single value.
-To do this, we use the keyword return
+As we have said, a function can return a single value.
+For this, the keyword return

 is reached, the execution of the function stops, and control is returned to the function that invoked it.